 In (c), the adjective is placed after its noun and separated from it by a linking verb (are), whereas in (d) it is placed directly before.
 These two positions are the two normal ones in English (see 109.
 Placing an Adjective after its Noun).

 Most of the adjectives that can be used with an opinion holder can also be used with a report noun.
-Of those listed above, correct is perhaps an exception, while right and the two longer phrases are unlikely in the pre-noun position illustrated by (d).
+Of those listed above, correct and right seem to be the main exceptions, and the two longer phrases are unlikely in the pre-noun position illustrated by (d).
 On the other hand, some adjectives are more likely to describe report nouns than opinion holders, e.g. conclusive, encouraging, impressive, incontrovertible, irrefutable, powerful, strong and undeniable.

 One other use of agreement adjectives is after a starting it is, like this:

 (e) It is true (to say) that social benefits can end poverty.

 True here is describing the pronoun it.
 However, since it corresponds to the words after that (see 103.
-Using “it” for a Subsequent Verb), these words – which state the opinion being agreed with – are what true really describes.
+Postponed Subjects in “It” Sentences), these words – which state the opinion being agreed with – are what true really describes.
 The adjective true seems to fit much better into sentences like (e) than into the other kinds.
 Alternatives include accurate to say, convincing to say, correct to say, credible (to say), easy to believe/agree, hard to disagree, obvious and undeniable.

 3. Use of Adverbs